jenkinsci/extended-choice-parameter-plugin/README.md

 The type of parameter

-- Single Select: user chooses a single selection from a drop down menu, populated by either explicit values (see Value field below) or a property file (see Property File and Property Key fields below)
+- Single Select: user chooses a single selection from a drop-down menu, populated by either explicit values (see Value field below) or a property file (see Property File and Property Key fields below)
 - Multi Select: a user can choose multiple selections from a multi-line box, populated by either